ChristianJHidalgo/ChristianJHidalgo.github.io/README.md

 Added my domain www.christianjhidalgo.com to github pages via these instructions https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site

 //Have to work on getting Jekyll on now.

 //Got rid of Jekyll files in place of pure Html,Css,and JS for practice.

+//Following Tutorials found in Odin Project and InternitingisHard I am revampin site for Portfolio work.
+9/24/23